 To turn on autofill confirmation prompts:

-- Select the items you want confirmation prompts for in the Ask before filling section.
+- Select Security, then select the items you want to turn on confirmation prompts for in the Ask before filling section.

 Considerations

-With autofill confirmations turned on, filling will take a little more time since you’ll need to approve each action.
+If you turn on autofill confirmations, filling will take a little more time because you’ll need to approve each action.

 Some legitimate websites are designed to block pop-up alerts.
 In these scenarios, you won’t see autofill confirmation prompts.
 It may appear like 1Password isn’t responding and your details won’t be autofilled into the requested form.
-To fill your details, you can use the “Autofill” button in the browser extension, or the keyboard shortcut for autofill.
+To fill your details, you can select the “Autofill” button in the 1Password browser extension pop-up or the keyboard shortcut to fill.

 Learn more